Report a Problem With Your Bin

 Please tell us what the problem is via our online form and we will arrange for someone to come out to you.
 Please make sure the bin is somewhere accessible for us but not somewhere that would cause and obstruction to road users or neighbours.
 You can continue to use your bin while you wait for us to come out.
 We aim to be with you within 10 working days.

 If the missing bin was a nappy bin and your child is now 3 years of age your bin may have been removed by us as your entitlement has run out.
-If you have another baby in nappies please send us an up to date application form and copy of the youngest's birth certificate to renew your entitlement to the bin.
+If you would like to reapply for the service, you can do so by applying online via the My Wyre Forest portal where the terms and conditions of service is also available.

 Whether you are an individual or large or small organisation, private or social landlord if you are the registered landlord you are responsible for making sure that